 - Yellowknife - 8:30 AM to 4:00 PM (closed 12:00 PM to 1:00 PM);

 - Iqaluit - 8:30 AM to 4:30 PM (closed 12:00 PM to 1:00 PM).

-The WSCC is working with our partners and adapting our services to ensure we are continuing to meet the needs of workers, employers and healthcare providers in the Northwest Territories and Nunavut.
-All service updates will be posted here as soon they become available.
+The WSCC is works with our partners and adapts our services to ensure we are continuing to meet the needs of workers, employers, and healthcare providers in the Northwest Territories and Nunavut.

-We are asking all employers and workers to closely follow the advice of our Chief Public Health Officers (CPHO) in both Territories, and national public health guidance, regardless of whether or not there have been positive cases of COVID-19 (Corona virus) confirmed in your community.
-Make decisions based on the most current information related to testing, prevention techniques, business closures, essential services, self-isolation, social (physical) distancing and travel.
+We are asking all employers and workers to closely follow the guidance of the territorial health authority for your region and community , as well as national public health guidance.
+Make decisions based on the most current information related to testing, vaccinations, prevention techniques, business closures, essential services, self-isolation, social (physical) distancing, and travel.

 Employer Payroll Assessments – Employer Assessment Payments can be submitted through WSCC Connect.
 For an online guide please visit our WSCC Connect Help Desk.
 If you require further assistance, email our Employer Services team.

 Changes to Assessment Payment Due Dates (beginning in 2022).
 If you are paying by installments and make payments by pre-authorized credit card debits or post-dated cheques, please review your payment method to ensure it is up-to-date.
 Payments can be submitted through WSCC Connect.

 - March 31 (Previously April 1)

 Assessment Payments - Automatic Payments by Credit Card.
 You can update your credit card information in WSCC Connect, including the set-up of automated payments.
 There is a legislated penalty of 2% per month on overdue balances.